deanebarker/url-stemming/README.md

 ## Built-in Stemming

 `UrlStemmer` uses `UrlBuilder` under the hood, and there are three built-in stemming formats that it imposes which cannot be changed.
-However, in most cases, these are acceptable and even desirable.
+However, in most cases, these are acceptable and desirable.

 * The URL will always have a path, even if that path is simply a forward slash to represent "root."
 It is not possible to generate a URL like `http://gadgetopia.com` (with no slash on the end).